Sequence-of-Constraints MPC: Reactive Timing-Optimal Control of Sequential Manipulation: Sequence-of-Constraints MPC

 We first establish a basic property of our MPC approach, namely temporal consistency under the assumption of no perturbations, i.e., for a deterministic control system and no external object interventions.
 Under this assumption, waypoint optimization will consistently converge to the same waypoints, and for this analysis we assume the waypoints $x_{1:K}$ are fixed.
 Further, without perturbations the deterministic control of $\xi^H$ will coincide with the timing-optimized cubic spline $\xi^*$, and we have: \begin{property}[Temporal (Bellman) Consistency] Consider the solutions $(\tau^{(1)}_{1:K},v^{(1)}_{1:K\1})$ and $(\tau^{(2)}_{1:K},v^{(2)}_{1:K\1})$ to the MPC problem in two consecutive MPC iterations with real time gap $\d$.
 If the system is deterministic and the expected time to the first waypoint is $\tau^{(1)}_1 > \d$, it holds

 That is, the solutions are identical except for the timing $\tau^{(2)}_1$ of the first waypoint reflecting the real time $\d$ that has passed. \end{property} \begin{proof} The property is a direct consequence of Bellman's optimality principle: Both $(\tau^{(1)}_{1:K},v^{(1)}_{1:K\1})$ and $(\tau^{(2)}_{1:K},v^{(2)}_{1:K\1})$ encode the cubic splines $\xi^{(1)}$ and $\xi^{(2)}$.
-Since after the first cycle we execute $\xi^{(1)}$ deterministically, Bellman's principle applied to the path optimality (\ref{eqTimingOrg}) requires the remaining optimal path $\xi^{(2)}$ to coincide with the previously optimal path $\xi^{(1)}$. \end{proof} Further we have the property that, if $\tau^{(1)}_1 \le \d$, the deterministic system will \emph{collect the first waypoint} $x_1$ exactly at time $\tau^{(1)}_1$, meaning that it transitions exactly through it.
+Since after the first cycle we execute $\xi^{(1)}$ deterministically, Bellman's principle applied to the path optimality (\ref{eqTimingOrg}) requires the remaining optimal path $\xi^{(2)}$ to coincide with the previously optimal path $\xi^{(1)}$. \end{proof} Further we have the property that, if $\tau^{(1)}_1 \le \d$, the deterministic system will transition through the first waypoint $x_1$ exactly at time $\tau^{(1)}_1$.
 When transitioning through a waypoint, the next MPC solution will be temporally consistent to the previous, in the sense that $\tau_{2:K}$ becomes the new decision variable and $\tau^{(2)}_2 = \tau^{(1)}_2 - (\d-\tau^{(1)}_1)$ will be reduced by the real time after waypoint transitioning.